 How To Find Out If 'Women's Empowerment' Programs Really Empower Women

-So many foreign aid programs in low-income countries have set "empowering women" as their goal.
+So many aid programs in low-income countries have set "empowering women" as their goal.
 They don't just want to boost women's incomes and health and education level, but to give them the ability to make their own decisions over those aspects of their lives.

 But how do you actually gauge how much control a woman has over her life?

 "I don't think it's been more than five or six years since we've been trying to do that.
-And it's actually very difficult," says Mayra Buvinic, a former director for gender and development at the World Bank.
-She has helped pioneer a growing effort to measure women's empowerment.
+And it's actually very difficult," says Mayra Buvinic.
+A former director for gender and development at the World Bank, she has helped pioneer a growing effort to measure women's empowerment.

 Buvinic, who is now with the Washington, D.C., think tank Center for Global Development, recently convened a meeting of researchers to discuss the challenges — and trade some creative strategies for getting around them, including experimental games and scenarios.

-Many of the researchers at the gathering pointed to the difficulty of getting people to give an honest account of their views and experiences on a topic where traditional societal expectations can be so strong.
+Many of the researchers at the gathering pointed to the difficulty of getting program participants to give an honest account of their views and experiences on a topic where traditional societal expectations can be so strong.
 "People tell you what they think you want to hear," says Buvinic.

-Joao Montalvao, an economist at the World Bank's Africa Gender Innovation Lab, described a new study he has done.
-He found that when adolescent girls in Liberia were asked about their sexual behavior, their answers were strongly influenced by who was doing the interview.
+Joao Montalvao, an economist at the World Bank's Africa Gender Innovation Lab, said a new study he has done of adolescent girls in Liberia points up the complexity of the problem.
+He found that when the girls were asked about their sexual behavior, their answers were strongly influenced by who was doing the interview.
 For instance, the girls were less likely to disclose their sexual activity to interviewers who personally held more traditional views about gender roles — even though the interviewers were following a strict script and had not verbally revealed these personal opinions.

 Somehow, says Montalvao, the interviewers had nonetheless communicated their private views, "likely through non-verbal means — their gaze or their intonation in the way they asked the questions."

 How to get around that conundrum?
-Careful vetting and accounting for the characteristics of the research assistants who are doing face-to-face interviews is one answer, obviously.
+One answer, of course, is careful vetting and accounting for the characteristics of the research assistants who are doing face-to-face interviews.
 But a new, practical guide to this type of research produced by the Cambridge, Mass.-based Abdul Latif Jameel Poverty Action Lab, or J-PAL, encourages researchers to get even more innovative.

-Rachel Glennerster is the former executive director of J-PAL and the current chief economist for the United Kingdom's foreign aid agency, the Department for International Development.
+One of the authors is Rachel Glennerster, former executive director of J-PAL and current chief economist for the United Kingdom's foreign aid agency, the Department for International Development.
 She noted that the guide includes the example of a research team that presented their subjects with "vignettes."
 These are essentially hypothetical scenarios that the subject is then asked to weigh on in.

 In this case, says Glennerster, the researchers were studying a school program aimed at reducing discrimination against girls in northern India.
-So they presented the teens in the study with the story of a fictional 21-year-old village girl.
-Named "Pooja," she is on the cusp of achieving her long-cherished dream of becoming a police officer.
+So they presented the teens in the study with the story of a fictional 21-year-old village girl named "Pooja" — who is on the cusp of achieving her long-cherished dream of becoming a police officer.

 Imagine, the researchers told the kids, that Pooja has just graduated from college, passed the police exam and gotten a job offer.
 But her parents believe this would be unsuitable work for a young woman.
 Far better, they say, for Pooja to get married to a husband from a good family who can support her while she takes care of the home and has children.